Chat with us, powered by LiveChat

 Depression is a complex mental health disorder that manifests in various forms.
 One form is atypical depression, a subtype of major depressive disorder (MDD) characterized by specific symptoms that differentiate it from typical depression.
 Understanding atypical depression is crucial for effective diagnosis and treatment.
 At Atlanta Integrative Psychiatry, we understand atypical depression, its symptoms, causes, diagnosis, and treatment options.
 In this article, we will provide a comprehensive overview to help you recognize and manage this condition.

 If you believe that you are struggling with untreated depression of any kind, we are available to help.
 Call us today or schedule a consultation to learn more about our most effective treatment options.
+If you are unsure if depression is what you are struggling with take our “Am I Depressed?” quiz to get answers now!

 Symptoms of Atypical Depression